 The amount and types of info that Facebook collects about you varies depending on what services and such you make use of on the social network.
-To take a look at Facebook’s own listing of what types of information they collect, scroll down to the bottom of your Facebook page and look in the lower right-hand corner for the “Privacy” link, as shown below.
+To take a look at Facebook’s own listing of what types of information they collect, scroll down to the bottom of your Facebook page and look in the lower left-hand corner for the “Privacy” link, as shown below.
 Click that link.

 As you’ll soon find out, Facebook collects just about everything you can think of about you and your connection, and maybe a few things you didn’t think of.
 Let’s go over it section by section, shall we?

-Things You Do and Information You Provide
+Your Activity and Information You Provide

 Facebook collects information from you when you sign up for their social network.
 They collect your name, your email address or phone number, your gender, and your birthdate.
 That is almost all the information you’re required to furnish when you’re applying for a credit card online.